1930s – 1940s

 1980s – 2000s

-During the next 15 years, there were extensive course renovations, and, in 2000, the Swanson family sold the Swan Lake Resort, including the academy, to Richard Klingler and Phil Lewallen.
-Other additions have been made since.
-There are now two 18-hole golf courses, four log cabins, and all new fairway villas.
-Roy retired to Argos with his second wife, Dorothy Powers Swanson.
-Emily Swanson died in 1979.
-Thanks to the farsightedness of Roy Swanson, the long-ago chicken farm has become a jewel of the Midwest.
+Over the next 15 years, Swan Lake Resort went through major renovations and improvements.
+In 2000, the Swanson family sold the resort, including the academy, to Richard Klingler and Phil Lewallen.
+Since then, the resort has added two 18-hole golf courses, four log cabins, and new fairway villas.
+After his first wife, Emily Swanson, passed away in 1979, Roy Swanson retired to Argos with his second wife, Dorothy Powers Swanson.
+Thanks to Roy’s vision, the once small chicken farm has grown into a beloved gem of the Midwest.

 Swan Lake Resort